BasBuller/PySNN/README.md

 ### Requirements
 Installing PySNN requires a Python version of 3.6 or higher, Python 2 is not supported.
 It also requires PyTorch to be of version 1.2 or higher.

-## __Repository Structure__
+## __Network Structure__

 Intention is to mirror most of the structure of PyTorch framework.
-Several core functions are defined in the functional module.
 As an example, the followig piece of code shows how much a Spiking Neural Network definition in PySNN looks like a network definition in PyTorch:

 ```python
 class Network(SNNNetwork):